Introduction

 Output: Merged s-expression file

-Tristan Hume wrote a tree diffing algorithm during his 2017 internship and Jane Street.
+Tristan Hume wrote a tree diffing algorithm during his 2017 internship at Jane Street.
 The source code is not available, but he has a blog post discussing the design in depth.

 Autochrome (2017)